Best waterproof cycling jackets 2026: Tested to the limit to keep you dry when it matters most

 Also tested

-While the eight jackets in this guide are what I believe are the best of the best there are a tonne of other options that either nearly made the cut, or have recently been bumped out of their respective spots.
+While the eight jackets in this guide are what I believe are the best of the best, there are a tonne of other options that either nearly made the cut, or have recently been bumped out of their respective spots.

-For gravel jackets the only real competitor to the Albion Zoa is the Rapha Explore Gore-Tex jacket.
-This is a really good option and one of the last remaining Gore-Tex Active membrane jackets on the market.
-It's hugely protective, even in the worst weather imaginable, but the price, and the fact the hood is noticeably more claustrophobic than the Zoa swayed me towards the Albion option.
-I considered including the very excellent Velocio Anorak too, but it doesn't do anything the Zoa doesn't also do with the disadvantage of being harder to ventilate.
+However, the price and the fact that the hood is noticeably more claustrophobic than the Zoa, swayed me towards the Albion option.
+I also considered including the very excellent Velocio Anorak, but it doesn't do anything that the Zoa doesn't also do, with the disadvantage of being harder to ventilate and put on/take off.

 How to choose the best waterproof cycling jacket for you